esp/esp-js/ReadMe.md

 ### Overriding Registrations

-The configuration of a child container can be overriden if required.
+The configuration of a child container can be overridden if required.

 ```javascript
 var Foo = { };